 What must I do before my first appointment?
 By e-mail, please tell me a bit about you and what you are seeking from our session.
-If I can’t tell who you are I am unlikely to respond.
-Verifying you protects me and us from people who don’t want choice in touch.
-I will also not respond to short, soulless inquiries such as “R U Available.”
+If I can’t tell who you are or your intentions I am unlikely to respond.
+Verifying you protects me and us from people who don’t want you to have a choice in touch.
+I will not respond to short, soulless texts such as “R U Available?”
 In summation, heartfelt and respectful people have more fun and live a connected joyful life.
-Email is my preferred method of first contact: email@example.com

 Who do you prefer working with?
 After two decades of offering massage and bodywork, my preference is to work with clients who are open to receiving a good massage, are friendly, punctual, have a modicum of cleanliness, and are discreet.
 Other than that, I have no preference as to the shape, sex, age, or sexuality of my clients.
 All are welcome.

 Are you trained?
 Yes.
 I graduated from Tucson’s Desert Institute of the Healing Arts with a Thousand-Hour Diploma in August of 1998.
 I expanded my massage horizons during a one year residency at Big Sur’s Esalen Institute.
-The learning never stops, as I have taken workshops in India, from Body Electric School of Massage , Thai massage studies at the Sunshine School in Chiang Mai Thailand, and the Upledger institute.
+The learning never stops, as I have taken workshops in India, from Body Electric School of Massage , Sky Dancing Tantra trainings, Thai massage studies at the Sunshine School in Chiang Mai Thailand, and Cranial Sacral studies with the Upledger institute.
 In addition, I have done lots of self work such as an annual Kundalini yoga cleansing at 3HO’s Summer Solstice yoga intensive and all 8 levels of HAI.

 What style of massage do you practice?
 Integrated and sensually holistic.
 After 20 years of a full-time bodywork practice, I like to think that each massage therapy session is unique and a dance.
-Some of the moves include: sensual Swedish, unique deep tissue, trigger points, full body stretches, and blissful flowing Esalen long strokes.
-I believe a good massage is a shared journey, not just a series of techniques, so variance is likely.
+Some of the moves include: sensual Swedish, unique deep tissue, trigger points, full body stretches, body electric tantric massage, and blissful flowing Esalen long strokes.
+I believe a good massage is a shared journey, not just a series of rote techniques.
 Clients who have employed me for years often tell me that no two deep Esalen massage sessions are alike. my touch . . .

 How many massages do you do a day?
 I believe that massage should be a personal, unique and energy-filled experience.
-Because I believe in quality bodywork and put so much energy into your session, I limit my massage appointments to no more than one per day and 4-5 per week.
+Because I believe in quality bodywork and put so much energy into your session, I limit my massage appointments to no more than one per day (or 2 if it’s couple) and 4-5 total sessions per week.
+I value craft over mass production.

 Can I be in the nude?
 Of course.
 I believe that massage should be about comfort and connection.
 Wear what makes you feel comfortable and connected during your massage session.
 After our pre-session interview I leave the bodywork room to wash my hands.
 There are always two fresh sheets on the table so you have a choice of the level of draping or un-drape which suits your comfort level before I return to the room to begin your bodywork session.

-Do you give a sensual massage?
-Yes.
-My massage offering includes touch of your entire body.
-I believe that massage by nature is sensual and that the body and soul respond well to being treated and touched as a complete creation.
+Do you offer a sensual massage?
+Yes to your level of comfort.
+My massage offering is open to touch of your entire body.
+I believe that massage by nature is sensual and that the body and soul respond well to being treated and touched as a complete tantric creation.
 In my experience, profound and positive changes unfold when the sensual tastefully meets the therapeutic.
+And that is what I offer.

 Do you use oil or lotion?
 I primarily use Biotone’s Clear Results Oil.
 Secondarily, I use some Aveda products like ‘Love’ ‘Hand Relief’ and ‘Foot Relief’ to enhance the massage and create a pampering mini-spa atmosphere.
 I also use Kiehl’s “Body Cream.”
 If you have special oil needs, it’s a good idea to bring a bottle to your session.